-The IALS Student Law Review (ISLRev) is an electronic open access peer-reviewed law journal established by the Institute and made freely available on the School of Advanced Study's Open Journals System.
+The IALS Student Law Review (ISLRev) is an online open access peer-reviewed law journal established by the Institute and made freely available on the School of Advanced Study's Open Journals System.
 The IALS Student Law Review publishes articles, developing work or case notes that meet scholarly standards, on all areas of law with a particular focus on the main expertise of the Institute of Advanced Legal Studies (IALS), School of Advanced Study (SAS) University of London.
 The journal is well-placed to build on the Institute's national role in facilitating legal research - developing its own role in publishing articles from research students across the UK and beyond.

 - Access IALS Student Law Review from SAS Open Journals - latest issue Autumn 2016